I didn't have a beginner marathon training schedule when I started running marathons in 2002.

 Hard Lessons Learned

 Beginners are my favorite group of runners because they have no limits.
-That is not to say that experienced don’t have similar positive mindsets.
+Of course, experienced runners have the same traits as well.

 Focus On You

 Runners get caught up in thinking too much.
-A beginner just goes out and takes a crack at bat.
 We can all learn from you on how to go into races more relaxed and focused.

-It is a totally different task to go out and actually do something difficult and finishing a marathon is one of those things you just can’t say you want to do without putting forth any effort.
+It is a totally different task to go out and actually do something difficult.
+In addition, finishing a marathon is a huge accomplishment too.

 So what should you as a beginner marathoner do?